CementGB-4-0/CementGB.github.io/pages/docs/guides/introduction-to-il2cpp.md

         {
             // Can be anything

-            Melon<Core>.Logger.Msg(ConsoleColor.Green, "Patch worked!") // This will be called after VanillaMethod is finished but before it returns a value, allowing you to modify said value if it exists (explained later)
+            Melon<Core>.Logger.Msg(ConsoleColor.Green, "Patch worked!"); // This code will be called after VanillaMethod is finished but before it returns a value, allowing you to modify said value if it exists (explained later).
+This exact line of code is not required for the patch to function, it is simply a log line to indicate that the patch worked.
         }
     }
 }